Arizona women reach 20 wins with second-round WNIT rout of Pacific

 Rim shots

-UA’s Bri Felix, the assistant director of operations, earned some bragging rights.
-Her brother, Paul, is Pacific men’s basketball team’s assistant director of athletic performance.
+• UA’s Bri Felix, the assistant director of operations, earned some bragging rights.
+Her brother, Paul, is the Pacific men’s basketball team’s assistant director of athletic performance.